JoeMartin98/Portfolio/README.md

 •       1 Year project
 •       Written in Unity
 •       Thesis in Project Repository

+### Skills & Characteristics
+•	Understanding of C++, C#, Unity and Visual Studios
+•	Knowledge of Python, OpenGL, PhysX, HTML and CSS
+•	Full UK driving Licence
+•	Completed previous games projects part of a team
+•	Eager
+•	Determined
+•	Honest and loyal

 ### Work Experience/History
-•	2 weeks IT council Support - Resolving PC/Phone problems + Setting up hardware and software for public Civic buildings
-•	Worked with a team of around 15 people - Improved communication and problem-solving skills, effectively as a team
+•	2 weeks IT council Support - Resolving PC/Phone problems + Setting up hardware and software for public Civic buildings Worked with a team of around 15 people - Improved communication and problem-solving skills, effectively as a team

 •	1 week University of Huddersfield Robotics experience - Programming a Nao Robot